-Caring for your dental implants is essential to their longevity.
-Luckily, dental implants don’t require specialized home care — all you have to do is brush your teeth twice a day and floss once a day, treating your implant just like a natural tooth.
+Caring for your implants is essential to their longevity.
+Luckily, they don’t require specialized home care — all you have to do is brush your teeth twice a day and floss once a day, treating your implant just like a natural tooth.

 Regular dental cleanings and checkups with Dr. Rangel also ensure your implant is in its best condition.